irregularchat/template-instructional-design/Development-Training_Name/1-Analysis/Analysis_Instructions.md

 # Skills and Knowledge Matrix:

-For each of the two tasks you analyzed in the previous step complete a Skill and Knowledge Matrix and answer the two questions below the S&K Matrix tables.
+For each of the two tasks you analyzed in the previous step, complete a Skill and Knowledge Matrix and answer the questions below the S&K Matrix tables.

 # Performance Measures:

 Complete the Performance Measures for the two tasks you completed in the Individual Task Analysis.
 Complete the three steps and any sub-steps needed.
 Answer the questions using the drop-down boxes.
 Select whether the step has sub-steps [Yes or No].
-Select whether the performance measures are a "Product", "Process", or "Combination".
+Select whether the performance measures are a "Product," "Process," or "Combination."
-Indicate where the performance measures are based on type of performance standard used by selecting either "Go", "No Go", or "N/A".
+Indicate where the performance measures are based on the type of performance standard used by selecting either "Go," "No Go," or "N/A."

 # Target Audience Analysis: